kubevirt/user-guide/docs/operations/updating_and_deletion.md

 Newer KubeVirt may require additional or extended RBAC rules.
-In this case, the #1 update method may fail, because the virt-operator present in the cluster doesn’t have these RBAC rules itself.
+In this case, the #1 update method may fail, because the virt-operator present in the cluster doesn't have these RBAC rules itself.
 In this case, you need to update the `virt-operator` first, and then proceed to update kubevirt.
 See [this issue for more details](https://github.com/kubevirt/kubevirt/issues/2533).